Gilgamesh60/-Unfinished-laptops-ratings-predictor/README.md

 i)  laptop reviews and other parameters scrapping
 ii) Data cleaning for other parameters and text cleaning for sentiment analysis

+Here I have performed sentiment analysis and now I am going to perform insights extraction using EDA.

-I am currently working on the sentiment analysis of review data and EDA after which I will move onto the model building and model deployment phase.
+After which I will move onto the model building and model deployment phase.